gfrey/reentrant_flex_bison_parser/README.md

 There is an additional target for running this through valgrind (use `make mem`) which helps to find memory leaks.

+Please note this requires bison version 3.0.2 at least (this introduced the union stuff).
+But there is a bug (fixed in version 3.0.3) that will create duplicate type entries in the parser's header file.
+Let the compiler guide you in which entries to delete.
+This is a dirty workaround, but sufficient.

 ## Resources